oarepo/oarepo-heartbeat/README.rst

 Heartbeat module for oarepo invenio
 ===================================

-A heartbeat module for oarepo invenio.
+A heartbeat module for flask and OAREPO Invenio.
 It provides 3 endpoints:

 * ``.well-known/heartbeat/readiness``